dotlang/language/doc/RFE.md

 Y - Why not provide regex as a function?
 Then we don't need the silly operator `~` for all types.

+Y - To prevent confusion with numbers, shall we change add/remove operators?
+`++` `--` as binary opertors
+main use: for string.
+we can provide `+` as a built-in operator that works on numbers and arrays.
+It join arrays together.
+Then we can eliminate `opAdd` and `opRemove` operator functions.

-? - Find a good name.
+Y - Find a good name.
 Notron
 light
 hotspot